TobiasRoeddiger/GazePointHeatMap/README.md

 general:
 -h                   --help                               show help message and exit

-required:
+required positional arguments:
--i INPUT_PATH        --input-path INPUT_PATH              path to the csv input -dw DISPLAY_WIDTH    --display-width DISPLAY_WIDTH        an integer representing the display width -dh DISPLAY_HEIGHT   --display-height DISPLAY_HEIGHT      an integer representing the display height
+input-path                                                path to the csv input display-width                                             an integer representing the display width display-height                                            an integer representing the display height

-optional:
+optional arguments:
 [-a ALPHA            --alpha ALPHA                        alpha of the gaze overlay                 ] [-o OUTPUT_NAME      --output-name OUTPUT_NAME            name of the output file                   ] [-b BACKGROUND_IMAGE --background-image BACKGROUND_IMAGE  path to the background image              ]